heymarkwetzel/ux-portfolio/projects/acme-financial.md

 ### Competitive analysis
-My team took a few days to do independent work before we met up together to discuss our ideas.
-I took a broad look at many other financial institutions who focus on retirement and savings.
+My team took a few days to work independently before meeting up to discuss our ideas.
+I took a broad look at many other financial institutions that focus on retirement and savings.
 I also looked at "aspirational" brands - Nest, Pinterest, Lookout, other non-financial companies - that focus heavily on problem-solving in hopes of finding inspiration.

 I also signed up for a Betterment account, for research, days before COVID-19 crashed the markets in March 2020.
 This got a good chuckle from the client for my "dedication to research".🤣📉